 The military has many jobs that are considered hazardous and offers the men and women who choose these jobs special incentive pay.
-For most members of the military, they volunteered for these hazardous positions such as Pilots, SEALs, Divers, and Parachutists for instance.
-Communities such as the Navy Submarine community receive special pay for being onboard submarines and working with nuclear energy plants.
+Members of the military who volunteer for these hazardous positions include pilots, SEALs, divers, parachutists, and more.
+The Navy offers special pay for being onboard submarines and working with nuclear energy plants.
 All of these jobs are deemed more dangerous than others.

-To compensate U.S. Military service members who are assigned these high-risk duties, the armed forces usually issues a special payment of $150 per month, known as Hazardous Duty Incentive Pay.
-There are other pays depending on the job that are more than the $150 rate and are listed below:
+To compensate U.S. service members who are assigned these high-risk duties, the armed forces usually issues a special payment of $150 per month, known as hazardous duty incentive pay.
+There are other pays that are more than the $150 rate, depending on the job.

 |Hazardous Duty Incentive Pay|